Skip to Content

 • We've Provided Over 30 Years of Aggressive Traffic Defense

-What To Do After A New Jersey Speeding Ticket
+What To Do After Getting A Speeding Ticket in NJ

-• Do not rush to plead guilty.
-Avoid immediately paying the fine without fully understanding the charge, the alleged speed, the posted limit, and the statute listed on the ticket.
+1. Do not rush to plead guilty: Avoid immediately paying the fine without fully understanding the charge, the alleged speed, the posted limit, and the statute listed on the ticket.

-• Keep detailed records.
-Save a copy of the citation, note the response deadline, and confirm the municipal court handling your case to prevent additional penalties.
+2. Keep detailed records: Save a copy of the citation, note the response deadline, and confirm the municipal court handling your case to prevent additional penalties.

-• Review your driving history.
-Consider how many points you already have, whether you hold a commercial license, and how additional points may impact insurance premiums.
+3. Review your driving history: Consider how many points you already have, whether you hold a commercial license, and how additional points may impact insurance premiums.

-• Write down what you remember.
-Document details about the traffic stop while they are fresh in your mind.
+4. Write down what you remember: Document details about the traffic stop while they are fresh in your mind.

 Frequently Asked Questions